yasharth291/Eduthon/Edubile_app/README.md

-# Steps to run the attendence system in your local machine
+# Steps to run the Mobile app of CMS in your local machine (Edubile)

 ## Step 1
 Clone the Git Repo (Eduthon) to your system.